middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-committees.md

 Following the preliminary ballot, a second ballot will be distributed listing the five candidates who received the greatest number of votes on the preliminary ballot.
 Faculty members may vote for up to two candidates on this ballot.
 After the second round of voting, a final ballot will be distributed listing the two candidates who received the greatest number of votes on the second ballot.
 Faculty members may vote for one candidate on this ballot.
 The candidate with the greatest number of votes will be declared elected.

-For any second or third vacancy on the EAC, the election procedure as described above will be repeated, using the same preliminary ballot.
+For any second or third vacancy on the EAC, the election procedure as described above will be repeated, revising the preliminary ballot to account for the mandated balance adjustments following earlier elections.
 The second ballot in each case will list the names of five candidates who remain eligible for election to the EAC.
 If the vacancies are of different lengths, the longest vacancy will be decided by the first round of election, and shorter vacancies by subsequent rounds of election.

 For any fourth or fifth vacancy on the EAC, a new preliminary ballot will be issued, and the election procedures as described above will be followed.

 In the event of a tie vote on the preliminary ballot of any election, the names of candidates who received the five highest vote totals will be included on the second ballot.
 On the second ballot of any election, in the event of a tie among three or more candidates for first place, a runoff ballot will be issued, listing the names of the tied candidates.
 Faculty members may vote for one candidate on the runoff ballot.
 The names of the two candidates who received the greatest number of votes on the runoff ballot will appear on the final ballot.
 On the second ballot of any election, in the event of a tie among two or more candidates for second place, a runoff ballot will be issued, listing the names of the tied candidates.
 Faculty members may vote for one candidate on the runoff ballot.
 The name of the candidate who received the greatest number of votes on the runoff ballot will appear on the final ballot, along with the name of the candidate who received the greatest number of votes on the second ballot.

-**d. *Procedures***
+**d.** _**Procedures**_

 i. _Educational Policy_